Universal Basic Education Commission (Nigeria): Mandate

 The UBE Commission also correlates with the State Governments to facilitates its activities through their respective State Universal Basic Education Boards (SUBEBs) and the Local Government Education Authorities (LGEAs) established by law passed by each State House of Assembly.

 Administration

 The UBEC’s administration is headed by an executive secretary appointed by the president on the recommendation of Education Ministry.
-The highest decision making body of NCCE is the Governing Board headed by a Chairman and Secretary (which is the executive secretary of the commission) and members.
+The highest decision making body of UBEC is the Governing Board headed by a Chairman and Secretary (which is the executive secretary of the commission) and members.
 The board members are representatives of federal ministries, institutions and professional organisations which include Federal Ministries of Education and Finance, Federal Colleges of Education (Technical), Federal Colleges of Education (Conventional), State Colleges of Education, Nigerian Academy of Education and Nigerian Union of Teachers.